 Television news coverage showing teens getting arrested often focuses on violent incidents like robberies or sexual assault, heightening the public’s fears about juvenile crime.
 Studies, though, indicate that most juvenile offenses are actually non-violent, which is one reason why Louisiana has started taking a different approach to how youthful offenders are treated in the state’s justice system.

 Recognizing that the bulk of juvenile crimes are not violent, lawmakers in Louisiana recently enacted the Raise the Age law, which puts the focus on rehabilitation rather than punishment.
-Under Raise the Age, a 17-year old arrested for a non-violent crime is taken by law enforcement to the local juvenile detention center for booking, instead of the adult jail.
+Under Raise the Age, a 17-year old arrested for a non-violent crime is taken by law enforcement to the local juvenile detention center for booking, instead of the adult court.

 What Does Louisiana’s Raise the Age Law Set Out to Do?